jarkko/fit-analyzer/AI_INSTRUCTIONS.md

 - Current test count: 90 tests - maintain or increase
 - Use pytest for all testing
 - Run `make test` to verify all tests pass
-- We must always keep 100 % code coverage for committed code
+- We must always keep 100 % code coverage for committed code.
+Don't come up with excuses for why some file doesn't need good coverage.
+They all do.

 ### Test Quality
 - Tests should be clear, focused, and well-named